 In a post-COVID world, coaching is even more important.
 Startup advisor Geoff Perfect explains, “Salespeople need to get much better at picking up cues of body language over videoconference calls, asking great probing questions, active listening, and reconfirming what they heard.”

 Here are some quick tips to effectively coach your team on an ongoing basis:

-Hold reinforcement sessions: Reinforcement sessions help employees link classroom learning to business outcomes.
+Hold Reinforcement Sessions: Reinforcement sessions help employees link classroom learning to business outcomes.
 One South Pacific telecommunications operator held 45-minute discussion-based sessions for their teams after formal workshops.
-After two months, 94% of their employees agreed they were getting the support from their team to grow their capabilities.
+After two months, 94% of their employees agreed they were getting support from their team to grow their capabilities.

 When coaching is an ongoing effort, your team has more opportunities to learn from successful managers and reps, and ultimately, close more sales.

 Salespeople are considered to be “right-brained,” thriving on creativity and extroversion.
 But the best sales reps rely on their left brain, too, using data to make informed sales decisions.

 Data helps increase sales effectiveness at various stages, like: